Riversimple: The Morgan LifeCar

 The LIFECar was designed to be an R&D project.
 Part-funded by the Technology Programme (now Innovate UK), this model ran in a test cell which proved beyond doubt that the technical proposition was viable.

 The Hyrban Prototype

-The Hyrban was a lab demonstrator designed to prove that a 6kW powertrain could produce the performance required for urban use and demonstrate the Network Electric Platform in a running vehicle.
-It was capable of 0-50mph in 8 secs and 50mph cruise.
+The Hyrban was a lab demonstrator designed to prove that a 6 kW powertrain could produce the performance required for urban use and demonstrate the Network Electric Platform in a running vehicle.
+It was capable of 0-50 mph in 8 secs and 50 mph cruise.

 Rasa Alpha

 The Rasa is a further development of the Riversimple vehicle.
 This model is robust as well as efficient and has been designed for regulations, safety, practicality and ease of use rather than as a powertrain demo.
 It is designed for EC Whole Vehicle Type Approval (ECWVTA) and using methodical design processes and standards (ISO26262).
 The engineering prototype was on the roads in January 2016.